MahamSana/Gilded-Rose-Code-Challenge/README.md

 The code challenge is to improve a buggy and unstructured code.
 Your goal is to do following:
 - Understand the problem/requirements of code challenge.
-- Setup a private git repository for this project.
+- Setup a private git repository for this project and email us a zip file of that repo.
 - Choose any language template already available in the repo.
 - Add **unit test cases** to your code (if you are not aware of unit test cases do read how to write good unit test cases).
 - Refactor code.